titus1993/exsq-automation-test/README.md

 ```
 You can take a look into package.json file to see other available commands to run tests

+After any execution in headless mode executed always it will generate the reports with Mochawesome and it will be opened automatly

 ## 📂 Page Object Model — Example